CVEProject/cvelistV5/README.md

 >**Note 2025-10-29 CVE Record Format Version 5.2.0 update as of Wednesday 10/29 at 10:30 AM EST; Supporting Package URL (PURL) identifiers:**    This update to the CVE Record Format (to version 5.2.0) introduces "non breaking" changes to include:
-> - Adding support for PURL identifiers using the packageURL propertiy with the affected array items
+> - Adding support for PURL identifiers using the packageURL property with the affected array items
-> - Adding additionaProperites equal to false for the affected array items.
+> - Adding additionalProperties equal to false for the affected array items.
 > - Updating example records CVE Records (including a PURL example)
-> - Adding Documentation and infrastructure improvemente preparing to better support future CVE Record Format updates.
+> - Adding Documentation and infrastructure improvement preparing to better support future CVE Record Format updates.
 >
 > For more details see:
 >   - The [CVE Program general announcement](https://www.cve.org/Media/News/item/blog/2025/10/29/CVE-Record-Format-CVE-Services-Updated)